 In Y9 pupils explore product styling, mirroring closer the strategies undertaken within professional practice.
 They design and model mobile phones, exploring both their form and future functions.
 They use a range of design strategies, such as user centred design to avoid fixation.
 A range of communication methods are used, from marker pens to 3D computer aided design.
 They study mass production methods, including injection moulding, and thus the need for prototypes, and work practically focussing on quality of finish.
 Students go on market their ideas for crowd funding.
 The nature of plastics and their sustainability is also a large component of the Y9 course.

 At GCSE and A-Level pupils study Edexcel product design.

 In Y10 pupils undertake a series of small projects, from packaging and use of photoshop through focussed manufacturing using hand and computer controlled tools, to concept designing and prototyping using processes such as 3D printing.

 Y11 is dedicated to the coursework, titles for which are dictated by the exam board.
 Pupils are offered a range such as designing wildlife feeders, mp3 docking stations and fashion jewellery.
 Theories such as ergonomic design and mass production systems and techniques are studied.

-In Y12 pupils produce an electronic computer based portfolio of skills evidenced through taking on a range of design and make tasks, from designing 3d printed scalextric cars to using the wood and centre lathes to make a candlestick.
-They explore concept designing by way of interior design, and take on a lighting project.
+In Y12 pupils produce an electronic computer based portfolio of skills evidenced through taking on a range of design and make tasks, from designing 3d printed scalextric cars to using the wood and centre lathes to make a candlestick to having freedom in choosing tasks for further exploration of the principals studied.
 Theory aspects are wide ranging, studying materials from the molecular make up of polymers to the use of composites such as carbon fibre, and studying theories such as inclusive design.